Latest update Tuesday 19 August 2025

 Timescales

-We working to finish the footbridge replacement and upgrade by September 2025.
+We are aiming to start the footbridge replacement and upgrade in August.
+It must be finished by the end of September 2025.

 Thanks